-The way in which you move blocks in Gutenberg has changed in the new WordPress version 5.5.
-We’ve put together this short video that shows how to move blocks in the new WordPress 5.5 block editor, and there are written instructions on this below the video.
+The way in which you move blocks in Gutenberg changed a while back with the release of WordPress version 5.5.
+We’ve put together this short video that shows how to move blocks in the WordPress block editor, and there are written instructions on this below the video.

 The ‘add block’ button has changed